 If the initials USDA sound familiar, it is likely due to grocery shopping.
 USDA stands for the United States Department of Agriculture.
 Among other things, they govern how meat and produce are handled and stored for grocery stores.
-This same department also provides a home loan program through qualified lenders all across Wisconsin.
+This same department also provides a mortgage program through qualified lenders all across the state.

-The single most important factor for qualifying for the Wisconsin USDA Rural Development loan is the location of the home.
+The single most important factor for qualifying for the Rural Development mortgage is the location of the home.
 The property must be within a zone or area labeled as rural by the USDA.
-In fact, when people contact their local lender to ask about a USDA loan, the first thing the lender will do is to type in the address on the rural property website and affirm that the property is in a rural zone.
+In fact, when people contact their local lender to ask for help with this program, the first thing the lender will do is to type in the address on the rural property website and affirm that the property is in a rural zone.

 Don’t be misled by the term rural.
 Books, movies, and television shows use the term rural to describe a location that is far removed from a major city and any resemblance of modern luxuries.
-However, that is not the case with the USDA Rural Development loan.
-Aside from major cities like Milwaukee, Green Bay, and Madison most areas in Wisconsin qualifies for the loan.
-In fact, only the central part of the major cities are off-limits to USDA.
-This means that suburbs and quaint areas that are just a few miles from the center of major cities may qualify for a USDA Rural Development loan in Wisconsin.
+However, that is not the case with the Rural Development mortgage.
+Aside from major cities like Milwaukee, Green Bay, and Madison most areas in WI qualify for the program.
+In fact, only the central part of the major cities is off-limits to this program.
+This means that suburbs and quaint areas that are just a few miles from the center of major cities may qualify.

 Down Payment Not Necessary

-The rules of the USDA Rural Development loan program will allow qualifying borrowers to get a mortgage that is 100% of the selling price of the property.
-If the appraised value is less than the asking price, the appraised value will be used for the loan.
+The rules of the Rural Development program will allow qualifying borrowers to get a mortgage that is 100% of the selling price of the property.
+If the appraised value is less than the asking price, the appraised value will be used for the mortgage.

-In terms of upfront costs, this makes the USDA mortgage a much cheaper option than most other types of home loans.
+In terms of upfront costs, this makes the USDA mortgage a much cheaper option than most other types of home mortgages.

-The USDA guarantees loans to the lenders for qualified borrowers.
-This means that if a borrower is no longer able to make the loan payments and the lender is forced to take the home, USDA will pay the lender for their losses.
+The USDA guarantees mortgages to lenders for qualified borrowers.
+This means that if a borrower is no longer able to make the payments and the lender is forced to take the home, USDA will pay the lender for their losses.

-In order to provide this guarantee, the USDA needs a source of funds.
-Funds come from a funding fee for each USDA loan.
-The fee is 1% of the original loan amount.
-Borrowers have the option of either paying the fee when the loan closes or adding the fee to the loan balance and paying it over time.
+In order to provide this guarantee, there needs to be a source of funds.
+Funds come from a funding fee for each mortgage.
+The fee is 1% of the original mortgage amount.
+Borrowers have the option of either paying the fee when the mortgage closes or adding the fee to the balance and paying it over time.

 Limit on Income Instead of Loan Amount

 FHA and Conventional mortgages have stated loan limits.
-This means that if a borrower wishes to use either FHA or conventional financing, they must get a loan that is at or below those limits.
-USDA does not set a loan limit.
-Instead, the USDA Rural Development loan in Wisconsin has a limit on the amount of income a borrower or their family may have in order to qualify for the program.
+This means that if a borrower wishes to use either FHA or conventional financing, they must get a mortgage that is at or below those limits.
+There is no set loan limit.
+Instead, there is a limit on the amount of income a borrower or their family may have in order to qualify for the program.

-The USDA will include all income from all parties that intend to live at the home.
+For underwriting purposes, all income from all parties that intend to live at the home is included.
 For example, suppose a married husband and wife have a teenage son and an elderly relative that will live with them.
 If the elderly relative has social security or retirement income and the teenage son has a part-time job, both incomes will be included along with the married husband and wife.
-This is an important feature to keep in mind if you are considering a USDA mortgage.
+This is an important feature to keep in mind if you are considering this mortgage.

 Relaxed Credit Requirements

-The credit rules used to qualify a borrower for the USDA loan is very similar to the rules used for FHA mortgages.
+The credit rules used to qualify a borrower for this mortgage are very similar to the rules used for FHA mortgages.
 This grants more access to more borrowers that may not qualify for a conventional mortgage.

 Homes That Can Be Purchased

-USDA will allow borrowers to choose from a variety of home types.
+Borrowers are allowed to choose from a variety of home types.
 Most people choose a single-family, stick-built home.
-USDA also will allow a condo unit if the condominium building meets certain standards.
-USDA also approves loans on a PUD.
+They will also allow a condo unit if the condominium building meets certain standards.
+USDA also approves mortgages on a PUD.

 Along with the benefits mentioned above, other features make the USDA Rural Development program a good option for many borrowers.